The Great Meadow: Plot

 The title background is a sculpture of an American frontierswoman, a child on her left arm and the barrel of a flintlock in her right hand.
 The picture is dedicated to the women of the wilderness, "the wives and sweethearts who endured martyrdom for love's sake [and] lie quiet and unsung in the great meadow."
 The fortitude of women is the focus of most episodes in the film.

 In 1777, on their farm in Albemarle County in the Piedmont of Virginia, the Hall family go about their routine, drawing water, feeding chickens, forging tools, plowing rocky hillsides.

-In the evening, Thomas Hall (Russell Simpson) reads the latest war news to his family—his wife Molly (Sarah Padden), their grown son, Rubin (Guinn "Big Boy" Williams), their daughters Diony (Eleanor Boardman) and Betty (Anita Louise), and the youngest child, Samuel (Andy Shuford).
-Widow Sally Tolliver (Helen Jerome Eddy) also lives with them.
+In the evening, Thomas Hall reads the latest war news to his family—his wife Molly, their grown son, Rubin, their daughters Diony and Betty, and the youngest child, Samuel.
+Widow Sally Tolliver also lives with them.

 They admire the exploits of young George Washington who has just captured Harlem Heights on Manhattan.

 No hands are idle.
 Rubin dips candles, Diony runs her spinning wheel, Molly works at her loom, Betty tends a pair of lambs and Sally knits.
 Young Samuel plays with his dog, and tried to get out of stretching deerskins out to dry in the morning; he wants to go hunting instead.
 His father reminds them that his mother can't make new hunting shirts for them out of wet hides.
-They are soon joined by a neighbor, Evan Muir (Gavin Gordon), who is clearly smitten with Diony.
+They are soon joined by a neighbor, Evan Muir, who is clearly smitten with Diony.
 Evan impresses everyone with the success of his flour mill and of his farm, including 8 cows, "not counting the bull" and 24 hogs, "not counting the boar."
 Diony teases that he'll have no trouble finding a woman to marry with that "great Noah's Ark."
-But Evan is soon upstaged by the arrival of Berk Jarvis (Johnny Mack Brown), with a token for Diony—a beautiful bird fan—and news of a meeting that night in the clearing to hear Daniel Boone (John Miljan) speak.
+But Evan is soon upstaged by the arrival of Berk Jarvis, with a token for Diony—a beautiful bird fan—and news of a meeting that night in the clearing to hear Daniel Boone speak.